How to Change a Garage Door Opener Battery

 Where Is the Battery on My Garage Door Opener?

 Most garage door openers have the battery located in the motorhead.
 It is a small, rectangular battery about 2 inches wide and 3 inches long.
-Some garage door openers may have the battery in the wall control unit.
+Some garage door openers may have a battery in the wall control unit.

 Consult your owner’s manual if you are not sure where your garage door opener’s battery is located.
+It will provide detailed instructions on how to access and replace the battery.
+In some cases, you may need to remove screws or panels to reach the battery.

 Like most people, you probably don’t think about your garage door opener all that often.
 But when it stops working, suddenly you realize just how important it is!
 Changing the battery in a garage door opener is a quick and easy fix that can save you from having to call a technician.
 So if your garage door opener starts acting up, don’t wait – change the battery and get back to enjoying the convenience of this home appliance.
 We hope you find this article on how to change a garage door opener battery helpful.